amken3d/Revelop/README.md

 ## Why Choose Revelop?

 The Revelop 3D Printer Control Board is designed for the creative spirit of hobbyists, makers, and 3D printer enthusiasts.
 With its robust features, compact design, and easy-to-use interface, Revelop enhances your 3D printing projects, making them more enjoyable and efficient.
-It’s the perfect choice for those looking to take their 3D printing to the next level without the complexity of professional setups.
+It’s the perfect choice for those looking to take their 3D printing to the next level.

 ## Order Now